johnsonojo2/Loopstudios-Landing-Page-_Frontend-Mentor-Challenge/README.md

-## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design to work to.

-The designs are in JPG static format.
-This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
-This should help train your eye to perceive differences in spacings and sizes.

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.

-There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

 ## Deploying your project

 There are a number of ways to host your project for free.
 We recommend using [Vercel](https://bit.ly/fem-vercel) as it's an amazing service and extremely simple to get set up with.
 If you'd like to use Vercel, here are some steps to follow to get started: